Drum Castle: History

 The original 13th-century tower of Drum Castle has been suggested as the work of medieval architect Richard Cementarius, who built the Brig o' Balgownie, the first Bridge of Don, in Old Aberdeen.
 It is believed to be one of the three oldest tower houses in Scotland (and notably unaltered).
 A large wing was added in 1619 by the 9th laird, and further alterations were made during the Victorian era.

 The castle and its grounds were granted to William de Irwyn in 1323 by Robert the Bruce, and remained in the possession of Clan Irvine until 1975.
 William de Irwyn (of the Irvings of Bonshaw clan) was armour bearer/secretary (and neighbour) to King Robert the Bruce.
-In June 1636 Sir Sir Alexander Irvine of Drum and his wife Magdalene Scrimgeour were censured for harbouring the outlaw Gilderoy.
+In June 1636, Sir Alexander Irvine of Drum and his wife Magdalene Scrimgeour were censured for harbouring the outlaw Gilderoy.
 Drum played a role in the Covenanting Rebellion (as did nearby Muchalls Castle) leading to its being attacked and sacked three times.

-In the 19th century, it was the home of Alexander Forbes Irvine of Drum FRSE (1818-1892).
+In the 19th century, it was the home of Alexander Forbes Irvine of Drum.
 He had inherited the estate in 1861, on the death of his father.
 In 1875/1876, he arranged for a restoration of the courtyard, and the addition of an arched entrance and angle tower.
 He was also partly responsible for a restoration of the chapel.

 There was an older church located here; it was modified to create the chapel in the 1500s and 1600s.
 In 1857, the west window was enlarged and the cross was added; a new roof was also installed and some restoration of the interior was completed.

 The site was once served by Drum railway station on the Deeside Railway.
 Service was discontinued in 1951.